jdacocos/MRUHacks2023/README.md

 ### Language Learning Tools

-This section compiles several difference help tools for language purposes.
+This section compiles several different help tools for language purposes.
 A YouTube video is included that assists with learning the English language, additionally, there are some resources including Duolingo, and Rosetta Stone.
 A chat box is included to assist with queries the individual may have, it can translate between some Arabic and English words/sentences.